 It is from this premise that both Christian and spiritual love will pervade all aspects of life at Northern Lights Learning Trust.
 It will influence how we reward and teach discipline.
 It will affect how we value work and the achievements of pupils and staff.
 It will be seen in the way in which the school environments are created and cared for, in the way in which the needs of pupils, parents, and community are met, and in the way in which teaching and non-teaching staff work together effectively as a team.
 Pastoral care pervades all aspects of school life and therefore will be reflected in the way the schools are organised and the policies are written and implemented.

 Contents

-1. Aims .
-3
+1. Aims 3

-2. Newly qualified teacher (NQT) induction transitional arrangements .
-3

-3. Legislation and statutory guidance .
-3
+2. Legislation and statutory guidance 3

-4. The ECT induction programme .
-4
+3. The ECT induction programme 3

-5. Roles and responsibilities .
-6
+4. Roles and responsibilities 6

-6. Monitoring arrangements .
-8
+5. Monitoring arrangements 8

 1. Aims

 The trust aims to: